La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 2.3- Insulating window covers

-Windows are often the weak points in terms of insulation in a van.
-Without insulating covers, you risk feeling cold drafts 🥶 and even seeing condensation or ice ❄️ on the windows, especially in winter.
+Windows are often the weak points in van insulation.
+Without insulating covers, you risk feeling cold drafts 🥶 and even seeing condensation or ice ❄️ on the glass, especially in winter.

 Investing in insulating covers is a real game changer!
 They allow you to: